fvdhoef/aquarius-plus/docs/aquarius_plus.md

         <td align="center" colspan="6">-</td>
         <td align="center" colspan="1">Line</td>
         <td align="center" colspan="1">VSync</td>
+        <td></td>
     </tr>
 </table>

-For registers $E4-$E8, A11-A8 determines which sprite to read or write. (eg. use a OUT (C),A instruction with B containing palette index)
+For registers $E4-$E8, A13-A8 determines which sprite to read or write. (eg. use a OUT (C),A instruction with B containing palette index)
-For registers $E9-$EB, A11-A8 determines which palette entry to read or write. (eg. use a OUT (C),A instruction with B containing palette index)
+For registers $E9-$EB, A12-A8 determines which palette entry to read or write. (eg. use a OUT (C),A instruction with B containing palette index)

 The current line number is reflected in the **_VLINE_** register.
-Internal line number range from 0-261.
+Internal line numbers range from 0-261.
 Line numbers above 255 are reflected in this register as 255.

 The **_IRQMASK_** register determines which video events generate an interrupt.
 The **_IRQSTAT_** indicates pending interrupts when read.
 When writing a 1 to a corresponding bit the event is cleared.